SaumyaSubham/kitaab_mall/README.md

 We will use the Book-Crossings dataset.
 This dataset contains 1.1 million ratings (scale of 1-10) of 270,000 books by 90,000 users.

-After importing and cleaning the data, use NearestNeighbors from sklearn.neighbors to develop a model that shows books that are similar to a given book.
+After importing and cleaning the data, using NearestNeighbors from sklearn.neighbors to develop a model that shows books that are similar to a given book.
 The Nearest Neighbors algorithm measures distance to determine the “closeness” of instances.